aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/save-files/_index.md

 ## **How to Save Excel File to JSON or XML**

-JSON (JavaScript Object Notation) is an open standard file format for sharing data that uses human-readable text to store and transmit data.
+JSON (JavaScript Object Notation) is an open‑standard file format for sharing data that uses human‑readable text to store and transmit data.
 JSON files are stored with the .json extension.
-JSON requires less formatting and is a good alternative for XML.
-JSON is derived from JavaScript but is a language-independent data format.
-The generation and parsing of JSON is supported by many modern programming languages. application/json is the media type used for JSON.
+JSON requires less formatting and is a good alternative to XML.
+JSON is derived from JavaScript but is a language‑independent data format.
+The generation and parsing of JSON is supported by many modern programming languages. `application/json` is the media type used for JSON.

 Aspose.Cells supports saving files to JSON or XML.